 Hours of Operation; Access and Security; Service Area.

-The Landfill may be open for deliveries a maximum of thirteen (13) hours per day, Monday through Friday, and a maximum of ten (10) hours per day on Saturday, but shall not open earlier than 6:00 a.m., nor close later than 10:00 p.m.
+The Landfill may be open for deliveries of County Waste a maximum of thirteen (13) hours per day, Monday through Friday, and a maximum of ten (10) hours per day on Saturday, but shall not open earlier than 6:00 a.m., nor close later than 10:00 p.m.; provided, however, with respect to Waste other than County Wastes, the Company shall determine the hours of operation at its sole discretion.
 Landfill personnel shall remain onsite as long as necessary following primary disposal hours to complete all necessary daily shut-down tasks.
 Access after normal hours shall be restricted to Company’s authorized personnel and, subject to the terms and conditions set forth herein, the County’s authorized personnel.

-Access to the Landfill shall be limited to (i) rail car access and (ii) controlled public access points by road.
-Company shall control such access points with locked gates (the “Access Gates”) and an attendant shall be present at each Access Gate during operating hours to screen incoming Waste.
-The Access Gate attendants shall screen out Unacceptable Waste (e.g., by requesting a description of the waste from the operator) and unauthorized rail cars and vehicles, and shall turn away those not permitted into the Landfill.
+Company shall control access by trucks or other vehicles with locked gates (the “Access Gates”) and an attendant shall be present inside the Access Gate, at a designate area associated with the travel lanes for each Access Gate during operating hours to screen incoming Waste delivered by vehicles.
+The Access Gate attendants shall screen out Unacceptable Waste (e.g., by requesting a description of the waste from the driver) and shall turn away those not permitted into the Landfill.
 In addition, signs shall be conspicuously posted in and around the Landfill informing users of what constitutes Acceptable Waste and Unacceptable Waste.
+Waste delivered by rail shall be controlled by agreements between the Company and its customers which deliver Waste by rail.

 Company may install and maintain appropriate video security at the Landfill.